 You may also find details of investor relations and financial reports on their company website.

-Check out any other social media channels that they have and remember, they will be checking yours out as well!
+Check out any other social media channels that they have, and remember, they will be checking yours out as well!

-Research key people in the organisation
+Research Key People in the Organization

 Research the Industry and Key Competitors

-Know your interviewer (s)
+Know Your Interviewer (s)

-Interviews are about building rapport and one thing that will help you on this front is knowing a little about your interviewer (s).
+Interviews are about building rapport, and one thing that will help you on this front is knowing a little about your interviewer (s).

-Worse still, the interviewer opens by asking you to explain what you’re understanding of the role is and why it interests you, and you immediately mention something that is actually not involved.
+Worse still, the interviewer opens by asking you to explain what you’re understanding of the role is and why it interests you, and you immediately mention something that is not involved.
 Not a good start.

-Before you go to any interview, make sure you are crystal clear on what the role really involves.
+Before you go to any interview, make sure you are crystal clear on what the role involves.